 Prison Ministry at Angola State Prison-Kairos

-- RESPONSIBILITIES INCLUDE: Members serving the residents of Angola State Prison through the Kairos prison ministry program.
+A ministry that provides spiritual growth opportunities and support through weekend retreats for incarcerated men at Angola State Prison through Kairos prison ministry program.
 Opportunities include participating in training and the Angola retreats, baking cookies or preparing letters and children’s art Agape.

-- CONTACT: Rick Blackstone or Matthew Zylicz, Co-Chair
+CONTACT: Rick Blackstone or Matt Zylicz

 Prison Ministry at Dixon Correctional Facility

-- CONTACT: Jeanie and David Bondy
+CONTACT: Jeanie and David Bondy

 Society of St. Vincent de Paul

-St. Vincent de Paul Homeless Ladies Ministry
+St. Vincent de Paul Ladies Prayer and Scriptural Sharing